Privacy and cookies

 Rome

 Rome is an exciting and vibrant city in the winter sunshine.
 Temperatures drop, but rarely dip towards freezing.
-A big Christmas market fills Piazza Navona in December, and those keen on the Christmas spirit can see many nativity scenes around Rome, including the grand affair outside St Peter's.
+A traditional Christmas market livens up Piazza Navona in December, and those keen on the Christmas spirit can see many nativity scenes around Rome, including the grand affair outside St Peter’s.

 > More about the winter in Rome